-The recent Chequers Plan published on 12 July 2018 — so-called because it was agreed at the Prime Minister’s country residence — refers to a transition period of 21 months to 31 December 2020, allowing more time for the details of the new relationship to be fully hammered out.
+The Chequers Plan published on 12 July 2018 — so-called because it was agreed at the Prime Minister’s country residence — refers to a transition period of 21 months to 31 December 2020, allowing more time for the details of the new relationship to be fully hammered out.
 Free movement will continue during the transition period, as the EU wanted.
-This transition period is currently only due to happen if the UK and the EU agree a Brexit deal.
+A transition period will only happen if the UK and the EU agree a Brexit deal.

 What are the options?
 Will it be a hard or soft Brexit?
 Will we get a “deal” or “no-deal” scenario?
 These are all very good questions — and we just don’t know at this stage.

 The UK Government and the main UK opposition party both say Brexit will happen.
 Negotiations are ongoing, and we hope to know soon what the outcome will be.
 Up until quite recently, the message from the Government was that they were confident of a deal.
 Now we are seeing a flurry of technical reports from the Government all outlining the impact in the event of a “no deal”.
 And, in fact, one of Mrs May’s repeated phrases has been that “no deal is better than a bad deal”.